shadow81627/daim/content/blog/git-workflow.md

 git merge --no-ff ISSUE-123-awesome-feature
 ```

-If you followed the advice above and you have used rebase to keep your feature branch up to date, the actual merge commit will not include any changes; this is cool!
+If you followed the advice above, and you have used rebase to keep your feature branch up to date, the merge commit will not include any changes; this is cool!
 The merge commit becomes a marker that stores the context about the feature branch.

-## Useful .gitconfig option to toggle
+## Useful `.gitconfig` option to toggle

-Instruct git that every pull uses rebase instead than merge and it preserves while doing so:
+Instruct git that every pull uses rebase instead than merge, and it preserves while doing so:

 ```bash
 git config --global branch.autosetuprebase always git config --global pull.rebase preserve
 ```

-Not everyone likes to change the default behavior of core commands so you should incorporate the above if you understand its implications.
-See Stack Overflow for details on preserve merges.
+Not everyone likes to change the default behaviour of core commands, you should incorporate the above if you understand its implications.
+See [Stack Overflow for details on preserve merges](https://stackoverflow.com/questions/15915430/what-exactly-does-gits-rebase-preserve-merges-do-and-why).

 ## References